Rental arbitrage has become a HIGHLY LUCRATIVE business for short-term rental (STR) investors.

 We want your business to run smoothly with the help of innovative software, so make sure to check out our dedicated market research to generate detailed reports and insights as a basis for your business decisions.

 Our market research reports include data such as occupancy rate differences by the number of rooms and revenue earnings for a certain property type each month.

 Step 3.
 Check real estate laws and regulations

-There are different regulations and rules for the STR industry in regard to rental arbitrage depending on the location.
+There are different regulations and rules for the STR industry in regard to Airbnb arbitrage depending on the location.
 Make sure to apply for any required permits for rental arbitrage in your target location.

 For a more detailed location-specific list of legal and regulatory issues to consider before hosting on Airbnb, visit Airbnb’s official page.